How Embossed Printing Can Make Your Labels Stand Out

 The visual impact of embossed labels

 Debossing might be small in measurement, but it can be high in impact.
-That’s because it appeals not only to consumers’ sense of sight but also touch, a sense that should not be overlooked in custom printed label design.
+That’s because it appeals not only to consumers’ sense of sight but also to touch, a sense that should not be overlooked in custom printed label design.

-Like the visually impaired readers of Haüy’s first embossed book, our sense of touch when handling products can create important connections between ourselves, the product and the brand.
+Like the visually impaired readers of Haüy’s first embossed book, our sense of touch when handling products can create important connections between ourselves, the product, and the brand.
 Research has shown that “physically holding products can create a sense of psychological ownership, driving must-have purchase decisions.”

 Embossed product labels convey a premium image and draw visual attention to the company’s logo or key elements of the label’s design.
 To enhance the effect even further, many embossed label designs are combined with foil embossing.
 In some instances, the two techniques can be produced in one pass on the printing press.